rawpython/remi/README.md

 NO, It is not required, you have to code only in Python.

 - **Which browsers can I use this with?**
-I have developed this using Chrome (on Windows, Linux and Android) and haven't tested it elsewhere.
+Tested on Chrome Firefox and Edge (on Windows, Linux and Android) and haven't tested it elsewhere.
 It will probably work fine elsewhere though!

 - **Is it open source?**
 For sure!
 Remi is released under the Apache License.
 See the ``LICENSE`` file for more details.